hezhaobin/PHO5_evolve/docs/README-alignment.md

 >
 > Parameters for aligning sequences within groups in the first alignment stage:
 > Align sequences within groups in the first alignment stage by: maffti

+In ScPho5, amino acids 66-80 and 331-347 encode the two histidine acid phosphatase domains.
+The histidine residue is conserved in the alignment.